noamross/jekyll-site/davis-r-users-group.md

  - There are occasional [paid workshops](http://www.hafnerconsulting.com/ucd2012/) offered on campus
  - At least one section of STA100 uses R
  - [Robert Hijmans](http://www.des.ucdavis.edu/FacultyInfo.aspx?ID_Number=83) teaches *Quantitative Geography* (GEO200CN).
 It is a survey course about spatial data analysis and modeling using R, including subjects such as point pattern analysis, kriging, inference, cellular automata and Markov chains.
 It has lectures, disussions, and a intensive lab.
- - [Jim Fadel(http://animalscience.ucdavis.edu/faculty/fadel/) teaches ABG250: Mathematical Modeling in Biological Systems, which uses R and teaches enough for the applications in class
+ - [Jim Fadel](http://animalscience.ucdavis.edu/faculty/fadel/) teaches ABG250: Mathematical Modeling in Biological Systems, which uses R and teaches enough for the applications in class
+ - [Anna Steel](http://biotelemetry.ucdavis.edu/pages/bio_Steel.asp) is teaching ECL298: *R for Dummies: Basics of data manipulation in R* Winter Quarter 2013.

 ### Miscellaneous